 You can only work from one place, and you can only work with one person at a time.

 I am by no means an expert in finances, but I am interviewing people who are.

 One thing that I learned about T Harv Eker was that you earn money by solving problems.
 The more problems you solve, the more money you can make.

 By transitioning from a regular job to creating an online business, you can multiply the number of problems you can solve for other people.
 I am currently writing an eBook, and I create multiple online courses, all with the hope of helping people at scale.

 If I am a therapist, I get 50 bucks an hour.
 Not shabby.

-But the number of clients I can have is limited by my very own limitations.
-If I am creating products that provide enough value, there is no limitation to how much people you can help.
+But the number of clients I can have is only limited by my very own limitations.
+If I am creating products that provide enough value, there is no limitation to how many people you can help.

 Sounds easy in theory, I know.